-On 23 June 2016 the UK voted to leave the European Union in a referendum.
+On 23 June 2016 the UK voted to leave the European Union in a referendum

-If you are an EU national it is advisable to apply for Settled status as early as possible.
+If you are an EU national it is advisable to apply for Settled Status as early as possible.

-Information about Brexit is available at www.gov.uk/brexit
+Information about the UK’s transition is available at www.gov.uk/transition

-The Ministry of Housing, Communities and Local Government (MHCLG) contacted local authorities on 6 August asking them to designate a Brexit Lead Officer and set up a team, which is equipped to support the delivery of Brexit, ready for the period around 31 January 2020.
+The Ministry of Housing, Communities and Local Government (MHCLG) contacted local authorities on 6 August 2019 asking them to designate a Brexit Lead Officer and set up a team, which is equipped to support the delivery of Brexit, ready for the period around 31 January 2020.

 Somerset continues to welcome EU nationals (and nationals from Iceland, Liechtenstein, Norway or Switzerland) and we urge them to remain in the UK and be part of our community.
 Find out how to apply and access support for Settled or Pre-Settled Status.